alibaba-archive/aliyun-odps-software-dist/mkdocs/docs/flume.md

 ```
 # odps_basic.conf
-# A single-node Flume configuration for ODPS
+# A single-node Flume configuration for MaxCompute
 # Name the components on this agent
 a1.sources = r1
 a1.sinks = k1